Golden Gate to Ancient Rus'. VI

 Why did they wear black clothes?

-Group 4 performance. (slide 11-12)
+Performance of 4 groups. (slide 11-12)

 Municipal budgetary educational institution

-secondary school No. 36 in Murmansk
+Secondary school No. 36 in Murmansk

 according to the educational system "School 2100"